sedaatalay/Customer-Segmentation-Analysis-using-RFM-Recency-Frequency-Monetary-with-Python/README.md

 Also the details:
   - How recently, how often, and how much did a customer buy product?
-  -A top-spending customer segment and if they only bought the products once, or how recently?
+  - A top-spending customer segment and if they only bought the products once, or how recently?
   - Do they often purchase our product?

 As find answers to this questions with also we seen helps managers to run an effective promotional campaign for personalized service.